ESDLMapEditorESSIM/ESDLMapEditorDocumentation/docs/source/features/assigning_control_strategies.rst

 DrivenBySupply
 ______________

 This control strategy is assigned to consumers and to the consumption side of conversions.
-An asset that is assigned this strategy will consume energy only when it is produced by the producer(s) connected to the asset.
+An asset that is assigned this strategy will consume energy only when it is produced by producer(s) connected toit.

 To assign this strategy, follow the same steps as above.
 From the drop-down menu, choose *Driven by supply on InPort*.
-This strategy can only be assigned to an InPort, as it consumes when there is production.
+This strategy can only be assigned to an InPort.

 .. image:: images/setting_control_strategy4.png
    :width: 300